coverclock/com-diag-hazer/README.md

 service from Verizon Wireless.
 (N.B.
 Despite my best efforts, these modems, working in end-user mode, worked like crap until I upgraded to Raspbian 10, at which point they worked flawlessly.)
-My router connects directly via wired Ethernet to my home access point/router.
+My router connects directly via wired Ethernet to my home access point/ IP router.

-At least with my LTE modems, it is not unusual to see the rover and the base (which in this test were connected to both the WAN and the LAN) drop off and reappear on the WAN, often with a different port number or even an IP address.
+As mentioned above, it is not unusual to see a WAN connected rover or base drop off and reappear on the WAN, often with a different port number or even an IP address.
 The router makes a note of this; here are the results of an overnight test.
 (The IPv4 addresses are expressed in IPv6 notation, which the router uses natively.
 Also, I've obfuscated portions of the WAN addresses.)
 You can see the base and rover changing ports and even addresses, and even sometimes switching between the WAN and the LAN when they have access to both.

     2019-06-25T23:29:47.791661Z <INFO> [744] {76f6b530} Begin
     2019-06-25T23:29:47.792252Z <INFO> [744] {76f6b530} Router (3) ":tumbleweed" [::]:21010